 (Don’t miss: Our complete Mindful Travel Guide to the Gili Islands in Indonesia) →

-If you’re looking for budget yoga retreats, you’ll find one in these countries which are both fantastic destinations and easy on the wallet.
+If you’re looking for budget yoga retreats, these countries are both fantastic travel destinations and easy on the wallet.
+You’ll find some of the best affordable yoga retreats below.

 Cultural & spiritual experiences in Sri Lanka